vasyaod/parental-control/README.md

 # Parental control

-Allows to control user login time and spent time time in Linux OS.
+Allows to control user login time and calculate consumed time in *nux OS.
 Basically this app is advantaged version of this script

 ```
 #!/bin/bash